meidricsq/mdx-chopping/README.md

 # MDX-CHOPPING

-Chopping cars for car parts which can be converted into materials ( WIP )
+Chopping cars for car parts which can be converted into materials

 [Preview](https://www.youtube.com/watch?v=26pRXRSw1BM)